rosston/doll-packer/README.md

 You have a lot of high-value dolls, and you want to transport them as quickly as possible.
 Use `doll-packer` to get the most bang for your buck when packing your dolls.
-A lot of dolls can get heavy, so `doll-packer` will return the collection of dolls that maximizes your total value while staying under a maximum weight that you define.
+A lot of dolls can get heavy, so `doll-packer` will return the collection of dolls that maximizes your total value while staying under the maximum weight that you define.

-We know that the doll delivery business values privacy and discretion, so `doll-packer` doesn't store any user-specific information or record any info about your dolls.
-We just pack your dolls; we don't need to know anything more than that.
+Doll delivery is a business that values privacy and discretion, so `doll-packer` doesn't store any user-specific information or record any info about your dolls.
+It just packs your dolls; it doesn't need to know anything more than that.

 ## Usage